sidwellr/schotter/schotter3.md

 This is already long, but building on the potential need to replicate a particular output, we should show the current random seed value in the panel and allow it to be changed.
 We'll use another Text widget for the label and a TextBox widget for the value itself.

 We first add two more widget names to the widget_ids! macro: seed_label and seed_text.
-Then the following code to ui_event:
+Then the following code to the end of ui_event:

 ```
 // Seed label